jamiul-islam/university-management-auth/README.md

 ## Authentication service

-We are building a university management system where we have three types of roles such as Admin, Student, Faculty.
+I am building a university management system where we have three types of roles such as Admin, Student, Faculty.

 <details>
 <summary>Student</summary>